 Students are required to complete a second major in addition to Journalism, chosen from the other academic programs in the College of Arts and Science.

 Master’s outcomes by starting cohorts

-At the Master’s level the Institute offers ten areas of study.
-Most M.A.s can be completed in three semesters (Fall, Spring, Fall) with the exception of the Global and Joint programs which typically require two years to complete.
+At the Master’s level the Institute offers nine areas of study.
+Most MAs can be completed in three semesters (Fall, Spring, Fall) with the exception of the Literary Reportage program and the Global and Joint programs which typically require two years to complete.

 *Eventual graduation includes all degrees granted by the second summer after a cohort’s expected graduation.
 For 18-month programs this counts degrees received up to 3 semesters beyond the expected graduation date.
 For 24-month programs, this reflects degrees granted up to 2 semesters beyond expected graduation date.

 **Retention rate is calculated in the second summer after a cohort’s expected graduation and considers anyone who has not been enrolled for two consecutive semesters to be attrited.